shrmrf/qtum-update/README.md

 # Introduction
-This is a living document I maintain for common ops I want to do with my raspberry pi.
+~~This is a living document I maintain for common ops I want to do with my raspberry pi.~~ _I've stopped staking `QTUM` because I want to do something else now.
+I'm not maintaining this document anymore but I'll leave it here.
+You probably will just need to change the version strings_

 ## Pre Requisite
 Hopefully you have gone through [setting up Qtum Staking on your Rpi](https://steemit.com/qtum/@cryptominder/qtum-staking-tutorial-using-qtumd-on-a-raspberry-pi-3)